What Justice Data Requires Beyond Access: A Conversation with Chief Judge Donald R. Johnson

 - 2 min read

-With everything happening right now, transparency is being asked to carry a lot.
-Data is often positioned as the answer, but access alone doesn’t guarantee understanding or trust.
+With everything happening right now, transparency is being asked to do a lot of work.
+Data keeps getting positioned as the answer, as if access alone can repair trust.
+But access doesn’t automatically lead to understanding, and it certainly doesn’t guarantee confidence in the systems behind the numbers.

-I’ve been thinking about that in the context of a conversation I had with Chief Judge Donald R. Johnson.
-We weren’t talking about data as an endpoint.
-We were talking about what it means to lead inside systems where trust is fragile, accountability is real, and numbers can’t speak for themselves.
+That tension came up in a conversation I had with Chief Judge Donald R. Johnson.
+We weren’t talking about data as an endpoint or a deliverable.
+We were talking about what it actually means to lead inside systems where trust is fragile, accountability is real, and numbers don’t explain themselves.

-From his perspective, data works best when it helps leaders pause and ask better questions.
-It supports decision-making not by replacing judgment, but by grounding it.
-When judges and policymakers can see patterns clearly, they’re better positioned to respond to disparities instead of overlooking them.
+From his perspective, data is most useful when it helps leaders slow down and ask better questions.
+It doesn’t replace judgment.
+It sharpens it.
+When judges and policymakers can clearly see patterns, they’re better positioned to notice disparities early and respond to them instead of unintentionally reinforcing them.

 We also talked about community input and why data policies can’t be shaped in isolation.
-When communities are part of the conversation, data becomes more than a reporting tool.
-It starts to reflect lived experience, surface concerns earlier, and build legitimacy over time.
+When communities are part of the conversation, data stops being just a reporting requirement.
+It starts to reflect real conditions.
+It surfaces concerns sooner.
+Over time, it earns legitimacy instead of demanding it.

 That conversation connects directly to The Louisiana Data Landscape: A Divided Front, a report that examines how fragmented justice data can be across agencies and jurisdictions.
 What our conversation reinforced is that access alone doesn’t solve that problem.
 Structure, framing, and care are what make information usable and trustworthy.
 View the full report here.

-What I value most about conversations like this is the chance to slow down and really sit with the implications of the work.
-Justice systems don’t change because data exists.
-They change when leaders are willing to engage what the data is asking of them, and when communities can see themselves reflected in how information is shared.
+What I value most about conversations like this is the chance to slow down and sit with what the work is actually asking of leaders.
+Justice systems don’t change just because data exists.
+They change when leaders are willing to engage with what the data is pointing to, and when communities can see themselves reflected in how information is gathered, interpreted, and shared.

 If you’re interested in the full conversation with Chief Judge Donald R. Johnson, you can watch it and stay connected to ongoing insights around justice, transparency, and data accessibility by joining the MFJ Collective newsletter here.